Disney Vault

 "Disney Vault" was a term used by The Walt Disney Company for its policy of regularly imposing sales moratoria on home video releases of specific animated feature films.
 Each Walt Disney Animation Studios film was available for purchase for a limited time, and then returned "to the vault", unavailable for retail sales, pending some future re-release.

-Following the acquisition of 21st Century Fox by Disney and the launch of the streaming service Disney+ in 2019, the notion of the Disney Vault has been used by journalists to describe practices by Walt Disney Studios restricting many more back-catalogue theatrical films from cinema screenings.
+Following the acquisition of 21st Century Fox by Disney and the launch of the streaming service Disney+ in 2019, the notion of the Disney Vault has been used colloquially by journalists to describe practices by Walt Disney Studios restricting many more back-catalogue theatrical films from cinema screenings.